Abreu,Eduardo

 Chrisman,Matthew

-Nursing - General My primary research interests are health behaviors in communities, particularly physical activity and nutrition.
+Nursing My primary research interests are health behaviors in communities, particularly physical activity and nutrition.
 I like to examine how the environment is associated with our behaviors and health, and my research tries to find ways we can intervene to make the places we live more friendly for healthy eating and being active.
 Current projects include:

 1. Assessing food insecurity and use of SNAP among college students in Missouri